-In addition, we intend to create a new joint venture for purposes of acquiring properties.
-Although we plan to be the manager of that entity, we will be the minority equity owner.
-We have not yet identified a potential partner or confirmed any of the terms of a joint venture; however, we anticipate that our partner's consent will be required to take certain actions with respect to the properties acquired by the venture, and as a result, we may not be able to take actions that we believe are necessary or desirable to protect or increase the value of the property or the property's income, or to act quickly if circumstances change or we believe an action is required.
-In particular, we anticipate that, at a minimum, our partner's consent will be required to do the following:
+In addition, on July 1, 2004, we entered into a new joint venture with affiliates of Clarion Lion Properties Fund for purposes of acquiring properties.
+Although we are the managing general partner of that entity, we have only a 30% ownership interest in that entity.
+Our partner's consent is required to take certain actions with respect to the properties acquired by the venture, and as a result, we may not be able to take actions that we believe are necessary or desirable to protect or increase the value of the property or the property's income stream.
+Pursuant to the terms of our partnership, we must obtain our partner's consent to do the following:

-- to enter into new leases, modify existing leases or enforce remedies against anchor tenants or other tenants that contribute significant amounts of income to a property; - make certain repairs, renovations or other changes or improvements to properties; and - sell the property or finance or refinance the property with secured debt.
+• to enter into new leases, modify existing leases or enforce remedies against anchor tenants;

+- make certain repairs, renovations or other changes or improvements to properties; and - sell or finance the property with secured debt.

-We also anticipate that the terms of our partnership may require that certain acquisition opportunities that become available to us be offered first to the joint venture.
-This requirement will result in conflicts of interest and could limit our ability to acquire properties for our own account which could, in turn, limit our ability to grow.
+The terms of our partnership require that certain acquisition opportunities be presented first to the joint venture which limit our ability to acquire properties for our own account which could, in turn, limit our ability to grow.
 Our investment in this joint venture is also subject to the risks described above for jointly owned investments.
+As of December 31, 2004, this joint venture owned four properties.